 In 2018, more than 3,000 individuals in New Jersey died due to overdoses.
 Unfortunately, this dreadful number has been on the rise.
+Medical cannabis is being considered as a method to combat the epidemic.

 The Governor announced the addition of opioid addiction to the Medicinal Marijuana Program (MMP) as an eligible condition.
 The MMP will have expanded availability by allowing for the use of medical cannabis as an adjunct to MAT for all patients that suffer from opioid addiction, not only those with chronic pain.